MAIF/shapash/docs/tutorials/tuto-smartpredictor-introduction-to-SmartPredictor.rst

 Shapash provide a SmartPredictor Object to make prediction and local explainability for operational needs in deployment context.
 It gives a simple synthetic explanation from your model predictions results.
-SmartPredictor allows users to configure the summary to satisfy their operational needs.
+SmartPredictor allows users to configure the summary as they wanted.
 It is an object dedicated to deployment, lighter than SmartExplainer Object with additionnal consistency checks.
 SmartPredictor can be used with an API or in batch mode.

 In this tutorial, we will go further to help you getting started with the SmartPredictor Object of Shapash.